-The Wrangler Sahara features a front stabilizer bar, heavy-duty suspension and gas shock.
+The Wrangler Sport features a front stabilizer bar, heavy-duty suspension and gas shock.
 On the other hand, the Rubicon has an electronic front sway bar disconnect, rock rails, and performance suspension.
 All of these details can sometimes read as gibberish to first time buyers.
 Make sure you talk to other Jeep owners about their experience and opinions.
 Most people will jump at the chance to give advice and tell you what they love about these cars!

 Here are some of the most important similarities between the two different models.
 They both have the black soft top (it wouldn’t be a classic jeep without one!), a 3.6-liter engine, 285 horsepower, and 6- speed manual transmission.
 Keep in mind that both models are great for off-road journeys; however, the Rubicon is almost like the Wrangler on steroids!
-It will definitely take who where you need to be.
+It will definitely take you where you need to be.

-At the heart of their design, the Sahara Wrangler and the Rubicon are a classic jeep.
+At the heart of their design, the Wrangler and the Rubicon are a classic jeep.
 They both offer you the first-rate Jeep experience and style.
 However, the main difference is that the Rubicon is more geared towards off-road travel.
 If you're looking for an everyday ride that also can be put through its paces, consider the Wrangler.
 It’s less expensive and can also be customized later down the track!

-At the end of the day, it can be difficult to decide between a Sahara Wrangler and Rubicon.
+At the end of the day, it can be difficult to decide between a Wrangler Sport and Rubicon.
 Whether you’re new to the jeep family or a serial jeep enthusiast, the difference can sometimes be like splitting hairs.
 Just do your research, get in touch with the Jeep community, and focus on what you need from your new car.
 Either way, both the Wrangler and Rubicon are great Jeeps that will enhance any adventure that you have in mind!